 What is IGLTA?

 The International Gay & Lesbian Travel Association is the world's leading network of LGBTQ-welcoming tourism businesses.
 We provide free resources and information for LGBTQ travelers including this list of global gay pride events.
 IGLTA’s members include LGBTQ and LGBTQ-friendly accommodations, destinations, service providers, travel agents, tour operators, events and travel media in more than 80 countries.

 Note: some organizations in this list have not yet published the official dates for their event.
 We periodically review and update this list to keep it as current as possible.
-If you see any errors or would like your event to be included, please contact us with your request.
+If you see any errors or would like your event to be included, please fill out this form with your request and include the event name, city, country, dates and website.
 Photo credit: Sasha Charoensub

 2018 International Gay Pride Events

 December 16 - 17